CAPHTECH/TemporalKit/README.md

 # TemporalKit

 TemporalKit is a Swift library for working with temporal logic, particularly Linear Temporal Logic (LTL).
-It provides a type-safe, composable, and Swift-idiomatic way to express and evaluate temporal logic formulas.
+It provides a type-safe, composable, and Swift-idiomatic way to express and evaluate temporal logic formulas, and to perform LTL model checking.

 ## Features

 - **Type-safe representation** of Linear Temporal Logic (LTL) formulas
 - **Swift-idiomatic DSL** for constructing formulas with natural syntax
 - **Extensible architecture** designed to support multiple temporal logic systems
-- **Evaluation engine** for checking formulas against traces
+- **Evaluation engine** for checking formulas against traces (sequences of states)
 - **Formula normalization** to simplify and optimize expressions
-- **LTL Model Checking**: Verification of LTL formulas against Kripke structures using Büchi automata.
+- **LTL Model Checking**: Verification of LTL formulas against system models (Kripke structures) using Büchi automata.
+This includes:
+  - Translation of LTL formulas to Büchi Automata.
+  - Construction of product automata between a model and a formula automaton.
+  - Emptiness checking of Büchi automata (e.g., using Nested DFS) to find counterexamples.
-- **State Space Representation**: Basic structures for defining system models (Kripke structures).
+- **State Space Representation**: Protocols and structures for defining system models, specifically `KripkeStructure`.
+- **Büchi Automaton Implementation**: A representation for Büchi automata, used internally for model checking.
-- **Comprehensive examples** demonstrating real-world usage
+- **Comprehensive examples** demonstrating trace evaluation and model checking.

 ## Installation